psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 elk@stack:/usr/share/logstash$ sudo systemctl stop logstash.service
 ```

-For a first time run, execute logstash with netflow and the --setup parameter:
+For a one-time run, execute logstash with netflow and the --setup parameter:
 ```bash
 elk@stack:/usr/share/logstash$ sudo /usr/share/logstash/bin/logstash --modules netflow --setup
 ```
-The `--setup` parameter will add searches, dashboards and vizualisations in Kibana for netflow.
+The `--setup` parameter will add searches, dashboards and vizualisations in Kibana for `netflow` module.
-PS: If you run `logstash` with parameter `--setup` one more time, it will override your (eventual) netflow dashboard edits.
+PS: If you run `logstash` with parameter `--setup` one more time, it will override your (eventual) dashboard edits concerning Netflow.
-Wait for a minute and check if the different netflow dashboards have been generated by `--setup`.
+Wait a minute and check if the different netflow dashboards have been generated by `--setup` in Kibana from your webbrowser.

-What I discovered when specifying netflow as a module in logstash.yml, was that _logstash is ignoring the 'pipelines.yml' file because modules or command line options are specified_.
+What I discovered when specifying netflow as a module in `logstash.yml`, was that _logstash is ignoring the 'pipelines.yml' file because modules or command line options are specified_.
 So the pfSense syslogs broke.

 So what we want to do, is to edit the `/usr/share/logstash/modules/netflow/configuration/logstash/netflow.conf.erb` file to a conf file, like the ones you now have in `/etc/logstash/conf.d/`.
 ```bash